ahamez/ray-tracer/README.md

 * Avoid creating a new vec for each call to a shape intersects() method using a kind of closure (it provides an interesting speedup as it prevents the dynamic allocation of many temporaries)
 * Use f64 everywhere
 * Naive anti-aliasing
-* Use enums rather than traits to describe polymorphic behaviors (shapes, ligths, etc.)
+* Use enums rather than traits to describe polymorphic behaviors (shapes, lights, etc.)

 ## Some samples